Skip to main content

 mod_pagespeed alternative

 The repository still exists, read-only, at apache/incubator-pagespeed-mod.
-The 1.13.35.2 binaries still install, still build, and still serve pages.
-They also haven't received a security patch in years, don't build against newer Apache releases, don't emit Core Web Vitals telemetry, and don't ship AVIF.
+The 1.13.35.2 binaries still install and serve pages.
+They also haven't taken a security patch in years, won't build against current Apache, emit no Core Web Vitals telemetry, and have no AVIF.

 A short history